 All direct costs related to the acquisition of mineral property interests are capitalized.
-Mineral property exploration expenditures is expensed when incurred.
+Mineral property exploration expenditures are expensed when incurred.
 When it has been established that a mineral deposit is commercially mineable, an economic analysis has been completed and permits are obtained, the costs subsequently incurred to develop a mine on the property prior to the start of mining operations are capitalized.
 Capitalized costs will be amortized following commencement of production using the unit of production method over the estimated life of proven and probable reserves.

 The acquisition of title to mineral properties is a complicated and uncertain process.
 The Company has taken steps, in accordance with industry standards, to verify the title to mineral properties.
-Although the Company has made efforts to ensure that legal titles to its mining assets are properly recorded through the Joint Venture, there can be no assurance that such title will be secured indefinitely.
+Although the Company has made efforts to ensure that legal titles to its mining assets are properly recorded through the 50/50 joint venture (the "Joint Venture") named Ambler Metals with South32 Limited ("South32"), there can be no assurance that such title will be secured indefinitely.